 Risks of culdocentesis include:

 A normal result means your fluid is clear.
-Bloody, pus-filled or large amounts of clear fluid may suggest there’s a problem.
+There may be a problem if testing finds:

 For example, yellow, pus-filled fluid indicates an infection.
 Blood that doesn’t clot means an ectopic pregnancy has ruptured.
 This is because blood from your cul-de-sac area doesn’t clot.

-The fluid may need drained or treated with antibiotics depending on the test results.
+The fluid may need to be drained or treated with antibiotics depending on the test results.

 Contact your healthcare provider if you have severe pain in your abdomen or pelvis.
-This could suggest a problem.
-If you’ve had culdocentesis, call your provider if you experience heavy bleeding, pain or flu-like symptoms.
+If you’ve had culdocentesis, call your provider if you have heavy bleeding, pain or flu-like symptoms.

 Advertisement